risk-first/website/Estimates.md

 ## Agile Estimation

-One alternative approach, must espoused in DevOps/Agile is to pick a short-enough period of time (say, two days or two weeks), and figure out what the most meaningful step towards achieving an objective would be in that time.   <!-- tweet-end --> By fixing the time period, we remove [Schedule Risk](Scarcity-Risk#schedule-risk) from the equation, don't we?
+One alternative approach, much espoused in DevOps/Agile is to pick a short-enough period of time (say, two days or two weeks) and figure out what the most meaningful step towards achieving an objective would be in that time.   <!-- tweet-end --> By fixing the time period, we remove [Schedule Risk](Scarcity-Risk#schedule-risk) from the equation, don't we?

 Well, no.  First, how to choose the time period?
 [Schedule Risk](Scarcity-Risk#schedule-risk) tends to creep back in, in the form of something like [Person-Hours](https://en.wikipedia.org/wiki/Man-hour) or [Story Points](https://www.atlassian.com/agile/project-management/estimation):

 > "Story points rate the relative effort of work in a Fibonacci-like format: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100.
 It may sound counter-intuitive, but that abstraction is actually helpful because it pushes the team to make tougher decisions around the difficulty of work. " - [Story Points, _Atlassian_](https://www.atlassian.com/agile/project-management/estimation)

 Second, the strategy of picking the two-day action with the greatest [Payoff](Glossary#payoff) is _often good_.
-(After all, this is just [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent), and that's a perfectly good way for training [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) systems.)
-However, just like following a river downhill from the top of a mountain will _often_ get you to the sea, it probably won't take the shortest path, and sometimes you'll get stuck at a lake.
+(After all, this is just [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent) and that's a perfectly good way for training [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) systems.)
+However, just like following a river downhill from the top of a mountain will _often_ get you to the sea, it probably won't take the shortest path and sometimes you'll get stuck at a lake.

 The choice of using gradient descent means that you have given up on [Goals](Glossary#goal-in-mind):  essentially, we have here the difference between "Walking towards a destination" and "Walking downhill".
 Or, if you like, a planned economy and a market economy.
 But, we don't live in _either_: everyone lives in some mixture of the two:  our governments _have plans_ for big things like roads and hospitals, and taxes.
 Other stuff, they leave to the whims of supply and demand.
 A project ends up being the same.